fox-daniel/population-rollup/README.md

 ### PPCH = '(X)'
 When PP00 is 0 the PPCH is reported as infinite using the symbol '(X)'.
 This is done even if PP10 is also 0 even though in that case one could argue to report the PPCH as 0.
 When a CBSA contains a census tract for which PPCH is reported as '(X)', then the average PPCH over the CBSA is reported as '(X)' under the convention that infinity plus a finite number (or infinity) is infinity.
 Other reporting options might prove more useful.
 For example, the census tracts with PPCH = '(X)' could be dropped from the computation of the average.
 Another possibility would be to set PPCH = 0 if PP00 = PP10 = 0; this would apply to some CBSAs but still require a choice to be made when PP00 = 0 and PP10 > 0.

+### test_no_cbsa
+This test runs an abbreviated version of the pipeline on a test csv in which the CBSA09 is missing for one of the two rows.
+The output correctly only reflects the single row with the CBSA09.

-### test_4
+### Further Work
-This tests two transformations:
-	1. If the CBSA09 or CBSA_T are missing they are filled with GEOID and "MISSING", respectively.
-	2. The subset of columns needed are selected and the rest are dropped.

 This code could be improved to scale better in the following ways.
-	1. If large csv files (> n GB) are expected as input, then...
-	2. If large numbers of csv files (> n files) are expected as input, then...
+- If large csv files are expected as input, then converting them to parquet files to store data during the inner stages of the pipeline should improve the speed.

 ## Contributing
 This is a private repo.